The Floured Table

 Storage

-Store: Store these dark chocolate peanut butter cookies in an airtight container at room temperature for up to 5 days.
+Store: Keep cookies in an airtight container at room temperature for up to 5 days.
+Once cooled, the peanut butter and chocolate will firm up slightly, making them easy to stack, pack, or transport.

-Freeze: Store baked cookies in a large zippered freezer bag or airtight container in the freezer for up to 3 months
+Freeze: Store baked cookies in a large zippered freezer bag or airtight container for up to 3 months.

 Frequently Asked Questions